 There are two ways to figure out which dependencies to list:

-See the project.json document for details on supports and includes features that both help in the creation of a package that support the dotnet TxM.
+project.json topic for details on features that help in the creation of a package that supports the

-NuGet packages using the new format have the following well-known directories and behaviors:
+NuGet packages using this format have the following well-known folder and behaviors:

 MSBuild targets and props files in packages

 MSBuild knows to look for these two files and automatically imports them near the beginning and near the end of the project build process.
-This provides very similar behavior to NuGet 2, but with one major difference: There is no guaranteed order of targets/props files in this case.
-However, MSBuild does provide ways to order Targets through the BeforeTargets and AfterTargets attributes of the <Target> definition (see https://msdn.microsoft.com/en-us/library/t50z2hka.aspx).
+This provides very similar behavior to NuGet 2.x, but with one major difference: there is no guaranteed order of targets/props files in this case.
+However, MSBuild does provide ways to order targets through the

 Lib and Ref